mixmastamyk/tconf/readme.rst

     import os
     from tconf import TurtleConfig

-    import schema as AppSchema  # or…
+    import schema as ConfigSchema  # or…

-    class AppSchema:
+    class ConfigSchema:
         an_option = True  # simple options

         class main:  # or perhaps a hierarchy